neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 We use the BIDS microscopy metadata fields as a starting point.

-See the full specification for detailed descriptions:
-[BIDS Microscopy Specification](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/microscopy.html).
+See the full specification for detailed descriptions of the suggested keys, [BIDS Microscopy Specification](https://bids-specification.readthedocs.io/en/stable/modality-specific-files/microscopy.html).

 Suggested keys with example entries: